t09Simi/PropertyBooking/README.md

 This will allow you to use admin properties of Django.
 Create it using this command:

     python manage.py createsuperuser
 We can create some random customers using Faker in parse_csv.py file.
-Access the ,admin page by first running the server using this command:
+Access the http://127.0.0.1:8000/admin, the admin page by first running the server using this command:

     python manage.py runserver